slackapi/python-slack-sdk/tutorial/03-responding-to-slack-events.md

 ### Responding to events in Slack

 When events occur in Slack there are two primary ways to be notified about them.
-We can send you an HTTP Request through our Events API (preferred) by way of or you can stream events through a websocket connection with our RTM API.
+We can send you an HTTP Request through our Events API (preferred) or you can stream events through a websocket connection with our RTM API.
 The RTM API is only recommended if you're behind a firewall and cannot receive incoming web requests from Slack.

 > ⚠️ The RTM API isn't available for default Slack apps.
 If you need to use RTM (possibly due to corporate firewall limitations), you can do so by creating a [classic Slack app](https://api.slack.com/apps?new_classic_app=1).
 If you have an existing RTM app, you can continue to use its associated tokens.
 You can read more [in the documentation](https://slack.dev/python-slack-sdk/real_time_messaging.html).